savalkar46/Earlier-planting-dates/README.md

 # Earlier-planting-dates
 This repository has the codes to replicate the analysis for any code for the paper: Earlier planting in a future climate fails to replicate historical production conditions for US spring wheat.
 To replicate all the results of the paper one will have to go through the four steps.
+We have used the HPC systems at WSU to run our codes.

 Step 1: This folder contains the codes which are used for preprocessing the historical and future GCM data.
 The codes fix the growth stage as per growing degree day accumulation and use growth-stage specific temperature thresholds to determine exposure to a wide range of temperatures.